Danielhiversen/home_assistant_adax_local/info.md

 {% endif %}

 # Features
-- Support for all Adax wifi heaters
+- Support for Adax wifi heaters
 - See temperature and set temperature
 - Change set temperature and turn on/off

 ## Configuration

-1. Run setup_adax.py to configure your heater for local access
+1. Install the dependency `pip install bleak`

+2. Run `python adax_config.py YOUR_WIFI_SSID YOUR_WIFI_PASSWORD` to configure your heater for local access.
+You do not need to run the script from the same computer as Home Assistant is running.
+The the heater and computer should not be to far away when the script is running.

 2. Go to integration page in HA, press + and search for Adax Enter your local ip